 PTCB vs. ExCPT Exam Differences – Which Is Right For You?

 Certifying exams for pharmacy technicians evaluate an individual’s knowledge and skills related to performing tasks related to their position.
-Many states require pharmacy technicians to be certified in order to be licensed and legally permitted to work.
+Twenty-four states require pharmacy technicians to be certified (CPhT) in order to be licensed and legally permitted to work.
 In most cases, passing an exam is required to become certified.

 About the ExCPT exam

 The ExCPT is required to complete the Pharmacy Technician Certification Program and become certified with the National Healthcareer Association (NHA).
 The exam is overseen and administered by the Institute for the Certification of Pharmacy Technicians, which is part of the NHA.
-The ExCPT exam is offered at PSI/LaserGrade Test Centers across the United States and can be scheduled online via www.nhanow.com
+The ExCPT exam is offered at PSI/LaserGrade Test Centers across the United States and can be scheduled online via NHA.

 About the PTCE exam

 Exams are offered year-round at Pearson VUE test centers across the country for general applicants.
 Exams can also be completed at DANTES military test centers for service men and women and their families who are interested in certification as pharmacy technicians.

 Comparing PTCE vs ExCPT - Main Differences

 The ExCPT and the PTCE are computer-based exams.
 Both certification programs and exams offered by the NHA and the PTCB are accredited by the National Commission for Certifying Agencies (NCCA).
-In order to either exam, candidates must be at least 18 years of age.
+In order to take either exam, candidates must be at least 18 years of age.

-Answer: Given the situation, the technician should ask the customer to wait and notify the pharmacist to speak with the customer.
+Answer: Given the situation, the technician should ask the customer to wait and notify the Pharmacist to speak with the customer.

 All questions for both exams are multiple choice questions and the exams are two hours in duration.
 In both cases, pharmacy technicians must complete continuing education to remain certified.

 The PTCE is divided into three areas related to the main job functions of a pharmacy technician.
 Most of the questions (66%) relate to assisting pharmacists in serving patients.
 Questions also relate to maintaining medication and inventory control systems (22% of the questions) and pharmacy administration and management (12% of the questions).

-Like the PTCE, the ExCPT exam is divided into three general areas.
-Exam questions focus primarily on the dispensing medications (52% of the questions).
-Additional questions relate to pharmacy regulation and technician duties (approximately 25% of the questions) and drugs and drug products (approximately 23% of the questions).
+Like the PTCE, the ExCPT exam is divided into general areas.
+Exam questions focus primarily on dispensing medications (45% of the questions).

 Deciding which pharmacy technician certification exam is right for you?